Skip to main content

 Prevention, Detection and Mitigation of Financial Harm

-Given the rise in scams targeting Seniors, we have updated our procedures to include:
+Given the rise in scams targeting Seniors, our procedures include:

-• More robust ‘Know Your Customer’ (KYC) and customer due diligence processes
+• Robust ‘Know Your Customer’ (KYC) and customer due diligence processes

 • Employee training focused on Senior vulnerability factors, signs of financial abuse, POA abuse, anti-money laundering (AML), and ongoing market scans of potential financial threats, frauds, and scams